Andrewpk/CordovaCallNumberPlugin/README.md

 *Forked from https://github.com/rohfosho/CordovaCallNumberPlugin because it was not getting updates on npmjs.
 As soon as it gets updated I'll take this down.*

+Cordova repo decided to cache/save some weird relationship to another call number plugin so I renamed a bunch of stuff here.

 Call a number directly from your cordova application.

 Install the plugin using: